What is cognitive behavioural therapy (CBT)?

 Who benefits from cognitive behavioural therapy?

 CBT is a fairly new style of therapy and has the benefit of a great deal of research backing it up.
 It is often cited by NICE as the best talking therapy for a specific problem.
-Anxiety, phobias, depression, OCD, insomnia and anger problems all respond well to CBT treatment.
-There is no age specifications, and CBT is also used extensively with adolescents.
+Anxiety, phobias, depression, OCD, insomnia, menopause and anger problems all respond well to CBT treatment.
+There are no age specifications, and CBT is also used extensively with adolescents.

 This information has been vetted by a professional member of the welldoing directory